Best Credit Card Processing Companies for Small Businesses: A Guide

 Advertiser & Editorial Disclosure

-• Most small businesses accept credit cards as a standard payment option, but as technology advances, customers expect other convenient payment options like digital wallets, mobile payments, debit card payments, and more.
+• Most small businesses accept credit cards and debit cards as a standard payment option, but as technology advances, customers expect other convenient payment options like digital wallets, mobile payments, and more.

 • Credit card processing companies, or merchant services providers, work as third-party intermediaries between a business and a credit or debit card network for payment processing, and can also handle other forms of digital payment.